-Attached is a summary table that concisely shows how the proposed changes are detrimental in many respects to the goal of quickly and effectively responding to an oil spill or similar incident.
-As you know, the Regional Citizens' Advisory Council concept, as conceived of prior to and later incorporated into the Oil Pollution Act of 1990, is to "involve local citizens in the process of preparing, adopting, and revising oil spill contingency plans."
+As you know so well as someone who was there at the beginning, the Regional Citizens' Advisory Council concept, as conceived of prior to and later incorporated into the Oil Pollution Act of 1990, is to "involve local citizens in the process of preparing, adopting, and revising oil spill contingency plans."
 The Act states, "only when local citizens are involved in the process will the trust develop that is necessary to change the present system from confrontation to consensus."
-We are deeply concerned that the proposed amendment to the Unified Plan will weaken and marginalize citizen involvement in oil spill response and move prevention and response backward to approaches which contributed to the conditions that led to that devastating Exxon Valdez oil spill.
-Such a move would be, we believe, untenable and a breach of faith with the public.
+We are deeply concerned that the proposed amendment to the Unified Plan will weaken and marginalize citizen involvement in oil spill response and move prevention and response backward to approaches which contributed to the conditions that led to that very damaging oil spill incident in 1989.
+Such a move would be untenable and a breach of faith with the public.

-Alaskans unfortunately and, in many instances, tragically, have seen first-hand what can happen when industry, government regulators and the public grow complacent and are not adequately diligent when it comes to oil spill prevention and response.
-Diligence requires a lot of hard work, including the challenging, but absolutely necessary, task of the Unified Command coordinating closely with those who could be or are being harmed or otherwise adversely affected by an oil spill.

-Over the past 27 years, federal and state agencies of government, along with the public and industry, have developed for Alaska one of the best and most effective oil spill prevention and response systems in the world.
-It is imperative that we all do what we can to keep it that way, improve on it wherever feasible, and not allow it to be weakened as the current proposed amendment would do.
+Alaskans have seen first-hand what can happen when industry, government regulators and the public grow complacent and are not adequately diligent.
+Diligence requires a great deal of hard work, including the difficult but necessary task of coordination with those who could be harmed or otherwise adversely affected by an oil spill.
+Over the past 27 years, to your credit and to the credit of all involved, Alaska has developed one of the best and most effective oil spill prevention and response systems in the world.
+We all need to do what we can to keep it that way and improve on it wherever feasible.

-We all have learned from the Exxon Valdez oil spill and oil spills in other areas of our nation, such as the Deepwater Horizon spill just a few years ago, that all parties . . . state and federal governments, stakeholders, and the public at large, can take nothing for granted and therefore must remain vigilant.
-We believe that the proposed amendment as it is as of March 25, 2016, while prepared with good intentions, would represent a major step backward for the public, for businesses, for people, for fish and wildlife, for the marine and terrestrial environment, and for the environment in general.
+But, as you know from your long work and experience in this noble effort, and as we all have learned from oil spills in other areas of our nation, one can take nothing for granted and must be vigilant and aggressive in this work in coordination with industry, local, state and federal government, the public and other stakeholders.
+We believe that the proposed amendment as it is as of March 25, 2016, while prepared with good intentions, would represent a step backward for the public, for livelihoods, for people, for fish and wildlife, and for the marine and terrestrial environment.

-Therefore, we strongly recommend:
+Therefore, we strongly recommend and request:

-- (1) that the proposed amendment by the ARRT be withdrawn so that the Regional Stakeholder Committee as constituted remains as it is today and has been for more than a decade while generally working well; and - (2) that representatives of the EPA, the Coast Guard and ADEC actively engage with the PWSRCAC and other stakeholder representatives in the EVOS region, including representatives of local governments, Alaska Native Tribes and Corporations, the fishing industry, tourism, the state Chamber of Commerce, and non-governmental organizations, so as to refine and improve the coordination between the RSC and the Unified Command while correcting deficiencies in the currently proposed amendment.
+- (1)that you and Commissioner Hartig direct the withdrawal of the proposed amendment so that the Regional Stakeholders' Committee as constituted remains as it is today and has been for more than a decade while generally working well; and - (2) that representatives of the ADEC engage with the PWSRCAC and other stakeholder representatives in the EVOS region, including representatives of local governments, Alaska Native Tribes and Corporations, the fishing industry, tourism, NGOs, et. al. so as to refine and improve as may be reasonable and helpful the coordination between the RSC and the Unified Command while correcting the deficiencies that are in the proposed amendment as it is currently drafted.

-Stakeholders of the Exxon Valdez oil spill region are deeply appreciative of the great work and dedication that members of the ARRT have shown over the years.
-The members of the PWSRCAC all stand ready to engage in the process of working constructively to improve the proposed amendment.
+Stakeholders of the EVOS region are deeply appreciative of the great work and dedication that members of the ARRT have shown over the years.
+The Members of the PWSRCAC, including Council member representatives from local governments, Alaska Native Corporations and Tribes, the fishing industry, NGOs, and the State Chamber of Commerce, all stand ready to engage in the process of helping to improve the proposed amendment.
 We feel confident that such an informal process initially can help work out revisions to the amendment for which there would be near-universal support.
 Once agreement on such revisions can be reached, then the formality of finalizing and approving the amendment would be an appropriate and welcomed next step.